Contact geometric mechanics: the Tulczyjew triples: Contact structures

 In the literature of the subject, a \emph{contact structure} is a \emph{contact distribution}, i.e., a maximally non-integrable distribution $C\subset\sT M$ of corank 1 on a manifold $M$ of odd dimension $2n+1$.
 Traditionally, the hyperplanes forming this distribution are called \emph{contact elements}.
 The maximal non-integrability means that the bilinear map

 is non-degenerate.
-Here $[X,Y]$ is the Lie bracket of vector fields belonging to $C$ and $\zg:\sT M\to\sT M/C$ is the canonical projection onto the line bundle $\sT M/C$.
+Here $[X,Y]$ is the Lie bracket of vector fields belonging to $C$, and $\zg:\sT M\to\sT M/C$ is the canonical projection onto the line bundle $\sT M/C$.
 Note that $\zn_C$ is well defined as a bilinear map on $C$.
-Such a distribution is locally a kernel of a non-vanishing one form $\eta$ on $M$ and the maximal non-integrability condition is then expressed as
+Such a distribution is locally a kernel of a non-vanishing one form $\eta$ on $M$, and the maximal non-integrability condition is then expressed as

 Such a form is called a \emph{contact form} and is not uniquely determined by $C$, since the kernels of $\eta$ and $f\eta$ are the same, provided $f$ is a non-vanishing function.
 A contact structure is also often understood as a manifold equipped with a global contact form $\zh$.
 We will call such contact structures $C=\ker(\zh)$ \emph{trivial} or \emph{co-oriented}.
 Note that (\ref{e:23}) implies that any trivializable contact manifold must be orientable.
 Of course, for a general contact structure $C$ a global contact form $\zh$ such that $C=\ker(\zh)$ need not exist.
-Moreover, there is a certain inconsequence in understanding of contact structures as manifolds with a chosen global contact form, since even then \emph{contactomorphisms} are defined as smooth maps preserving the (local) contact form only up to a non-vanishing factor.
-This of course has the precise meaning that the distribution $C$ is preserved.
+Moreover, there is a certain inconsequence in understanding contact structures as manifolds with a chosen global contact form, since even in this case \emph{contactomorphisms} are defined as smooth maps preserving the contact form only up to a non-vanishing factor.
+This of course has the precise meaning that the distribution $C$, not the contact form, is preserved.